superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 Note over UserA,UserB:UserA has called\nUserB.
 But UserA\ndoes not have\n the real number\nof UserB, nor\n vice versa.
 ```

-In order to do this, build up an NCCO (Nexmo Call Control Object).
+In order to do this, create an [NCCO (Nexmo Call Control Object)](/voice/voice-api/ncco-reference).
 This NCCO uses a `talk` action to read out some text.
-When the `talk` has completed, a `connect` action forwards the Call to a real number.
+When the `talk` has completed, a `connect` action forwards the call to a real number.

 ``` code
 source: '_code/voice_proxy.js'
 from_line: 6
 to_line: 25
 ```

-> **NOTE**: take a look at the [NCCO reference](/voice/guides/ncco-reference) for more information.

 The NCCO is returned to Nexmo by the web server.